Child standing next to a field in Colombia.

 Our work in Colombia

-We focus on strengthening children’s resilience and wellbeing.
+Our work in Colombia focuses on children’s wellbeing and youth empowerment, supporting children to positively shape their lives and those of their communities.
 We support those who are heavily impacted by armed conflict, including hard-to-reach groups such as indigenous and Afro-Colombian communities, as well as marginalised young people.

-Working in the departments of Cauca, Valle del Cauca, Bogotá, Chocó, and Guajira, our approach involves close collaboration with local and national organisations, particularly youth-led civil society organisations, throughout all stages of the project cycle.
-This ensures meaningful participation and a comprehensive understanding of community needs, capacities, and resources.
+Working in the departments of Cauca, Valle del Cauca, Bogotá, Chocó, and Guajira, our approach involves collaborating on projects with local and national organisations, particularly youth-led ones.

 Neiker, a War Child facilitator in Colombia.